voicegain/platform/how-to/edge-on-cloud/aws-specific-steps.md

 Link: [Creating Amazon EKS Cluster Role](https://docs.aws.amazon.com/eks/latest/userguide/service_IAM_role.html#create-service-role)
 [Create Cluster](AWS-1a.png)

-When you reach the "Cluster endpoint access" card in Cluster Creation; it is required that the API server enpoint is Publically available, however it is recommended that you limit access to your Organization's access IP and Voicegain's access IP.
+When you reach the "Cluster endpoint access" card in Cluster Creation; it is required that the API server enpoint is Publically and Privately available, however it is recommended that you limit access to your Organization's access IP and Voicegain's access IP.
 For security purposes this IP address is avaialble upon request. **Please contact Voicegain to receive the required Voicegain Access IP address.**

 [Cluster endpoint access](AWS-2a.png)